Introduction to Hypothesis Testing in R – Learn every concept from Scratch!

 - t.test(y ~ x, data, subset) – The required data can be specified as a formula of the form response ~ predictor.
 In this case, the data should be named and a subset of the predictor variable can be specified.

-- subset = predictor %in% c(“sample.1”, sample.2”) – If the data is in the form response ~ predictor, the subset instruction can specify which two samples to select from the predictor column of the data.
+- subset = predictor %in% c(“sample.1”, sample.2”) – If the data is in the form response ~ predictor, the two samples to be selected from the predictor should be specified by the subset instruction from the column of the data.

 The t.test() command is generally used to compare two vectors of numeric values.
 The vectors can be specified in a variety of ways, depending on how your data objects are set out.